Four Seasons Safari Lodge Serengeti

 Accommodations at Four Seasons Safari Lodge Serengeti

-The Four Seasons Serengeti’s 77 guest rooms range from simply sumptuous to the grand Presidential Villa—with suites and smaller villas to choose from.
-All are designed to showcase the great plain right outside, with expansive windows and large private terraces (many with their own sparkling dipping pool), and each features the highest standard of welcoming, wonderfully decorated comfort and what the English call mod cons: all the way from Wi-Fi, unobtrusive air conditioning, and flat screen televisions to hypoallergenic pillows provided cheerfully, quickly, in the Lodge’s manner.
+The 77 luxury guest rooms at the Four Seasons Serengeti range from simply sumptuous to the grand Presidential Villa—with suites and smaller luxury villas to choose from.
+All are designed to showcase the great plain right outside, with expansive windows and large private terraces (many with their own sparkling dipping pool), and each features the highest standard of welcoming, wonderfully decorated comfort and what the English call mod cons: all the way from Wi-Fi, unobtrusive air conditioning, and flat-screen televisions to hypoallergenic pillows provided cheerfully, quickly, in the Lodge’s manner.

 And after a dip in the infinity pool, or a visit to the fitness (or the business) centre, dining at the Lodge is a refreshing joy, either at the Maji Bar and Terrace, the Sundowner Bar, the Boma Grill, Kula’s Restaurant, in your suite, or on a catered picnic during a game drive.